mertvn/vnsorter/README.md

 ## Fixes:
 * Find a better name for Input
 * Optimize company insertion in title_query
+* Click on the release ID to open the vndb page

 ### Organization
 * Move different search categories to different files